red-elf/Versionable/README.md

 include(${CMAKE_CURRENT_SOURCE_DIR}/../Versionable/CMake/CMakeLists.txt)
 ```

-And use it in the header files:
+Use the version information in the header files:

 - `YourLibrary.h`: